puckybreg/Native-Bee-Thesis/README.md

 ### Installing Dependencies

-Make sure you have python 3 installed.
+Make sure you have python 3.8, 3.9, or 3.10 installed.
 I used python 3.9.13

 Before running, it would be ideal to create a new virtual environment I use venv.
 With the virtual environment activated run `pip install -r requirements.txt`

+To run the jupyter notebooks, connect the virtual environment you created to Jupyter with `python -m ipykernel install --user --name=[virtual_env_name]`

 ## Training and Deploying time-to-event predictor models with Python Notebooks
 - To run through a traditional Cox Regression Hazards model and the PyCox Nueral Network model please see the notebook: `notebook_for_data_analysis.ipynb`